![]() |

 Education and training/entrance requirements

-direct entry through the Officer Training School
+direct entry through the Officer Training School in Gippsland, for people without a degree,

-a degree program through the Australian Defence
+a degree program through the Australian Defence Force Academy (ADFA) in Canberra,

-specifically approved field of study, and complete your undergraduate
+a Defence University Sponsorship in a specifically approved field of study, and complete your undergraduate degree at a university of your choice, or

-completed a university degree in a specialist field such as medicine,
+a Graduate Officer position, if you have already completed a university degree in a specialist field such as medicine, nursing, dentistry, law or chaplaincy.

 To apply to the Air Force, you will need to undergo a series of written,